jaubourg/wires/README.md

 ## `import`

-`wires` overrides both static and dynamic import statements.
+As of version `5.0`, `wires` overrides both static and dynamic import statements.
 This makes it compatible with ES Module based projects.

-Unlike `require`, `import()` needs fully defined paths, extension included, and fails to fetch `index.js` when targeted at a directory, so you have to keep that in mind when creating routes.
+Unlike `require`, `import()` needs fully defined paths, file extension included, and fails to fetch `index.js` when targeted at a directory, so you have to keep that in mind when creating routes.

 ```js
 //myApp/wires.json